fragcolor-xyz/shards-examples/tutorials/snake/index.md

 # Snake game tutorial

 Welcome!
-In this tutorial we will create a simple snake-like game using [Shards](https://github.com/fragcolor-xyz/shards).
+In this tutorial, we will create a simple snake-like game using [Shards](https://github.com/fragcolor-xyz/shards).

 You can either follow the step by step tutorial or use the full-game version directly.